JanMiksovsky/blog/posts/2025/01-22 Motion comic Origami introduction.md

 ---
-title: "I wrote a screenplay for a programming language introduction, then wrote a program to turn that into a motion comic #WebOrigami #comics #webdev"
+title: I wrote a screenplay for a programming language introduction, then wrote a program to turn that into a motion comic
 ---

-I’ve posted a short introduction to the [Origami language](https://weborigami.org/language) in the form of a motion comic you can play in your browser:
+I’ve posted a short introduction to the [Origami language](https://weborigami.org/language) in the form of a [motion comic you can play in your browser](https://origami-comics.netlify.app):

 <a href="https://origami-comics.netlify.app">
 	<img src="/images/2025/01/comic.png" alt="Comic panel with the text ‘Intro to Origami’ with a bright explosion behind it in the style of classic comic book covers">